I am an occupational therapy lecturer with significant experience working as a clinician in neurological rehabilitation.

 I have a broad interest in how we change both cognitively and physiologically throughout ageing.
 My research investigates how we could decrease future dementia risk in older adults undergoing elective cardiovascular surgery.
 Specifically I will be using cognitive training regimes to attempt to minimise the cognitive deficits caused by post-operative delirium (occurring in up to 50% of patients), as delirium greatly increases future dementia risk.
 Read More

 Supervisors: Dr Hannah Keage and Dr Ashleigh Smith

-Supervisors: Dr Tobias Loetscher and Dr Hannah Keage Read More
+Supervisors: Dr Tobias Loetscher and A/Prof Hannah Keage Read More